saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 /// details | Mix of expiration and transition

-The follwing lifecycle configuration applies to all objects with prefix "old" and tag "type" with value "logs".
+The following lifecycle configuration applies to all objects with prefix "old" and tag "type" with value "logs".
 It specifies the following actions:

-- 30 days after their creation, the objects will be transitioned from High Perf to Standard tier
+- 30 days after their creation, the objects will be transitioned from High Performance to Standard tier
 - 90 days after their creation, the objects will be deleted

 In this scenario, the objects will be stored in High Performance tier for 30 days and then 60 days in Standard tier before being finally deleted.